istio/community/ROLES.md

 * Actively contributing to 1 or more areas.

-* Sponsored by 2 reviewers.
+* Sponsored by 2 members.

 ### Responsibilities and privileges